 Envision how you would like to handle this feeling, situation, or physical condition.
 Ask yourself: “What could I change right now to bring me closer to that ideal?”

 You may want to cultivate what I have come to call my Inner Dharma Teacher (IDT).
 This is your inner repository of love, kindness, patience, curiosity, intuition, nurturing, innate wisdom, and experience you can access by consciously calling on it for support when life is being especially challenging.
 It really doesn’t matter what the difficulty is because anything you find threatening wants to be soothed and reassured that you can cope.
-The more you access your IDT, the more he or she will be there for you when the need arises.
+The more you access your IDT, the more it will be there for you when the need arises.

 Partners, friends, family, teachers, clergy, and therapists can only do so much.
 At some point, it is a question of what have you digested and incorporated into who you are so you can call up self-compassion in all its forms when needed.